 So the simple takeaway for us:

 More expensive the starting valuation, higher the odds of dismal future returns!

 The market delivers good returns (in line with or over and above aggregate profit growth of underlying companies) when invested during cheaper or neutral phases.
 But the returns become not-so-great (much lower than aggregate profit growth of underlying companies) when invested at expensive phases.

 So while a simple 6-12 month STP or a lump sum investment works great when markets are trading at reasonable or cheap valuations (which they do for most of the time – roughly 70% of the time), the real challenge comes when the market valuations are expensive.

 What do the valuations indicate now?

 The valuations of the Indian equities are in the EXPENSIVE valuation phase.
-Our internal valuation indicator is at 75, near the VERY EXPENSIVE valuation phase as on 30-Sep-21.
+Our internal valuation indicator is at 74 as on 31-Dec-21.

 Going by the past history, aren’t the future returns mostly weak when invested at expensive valuations.

 While we expect the fundamental long term driver of equity returns – Earnings Growth to be good over the next 5-7 years, the real worry is –

 Are the high starting valuations already pricing in most of the positive expectations?